chat-app-architecture/architecture_proposal/README.md

 #### Asynchronous jobs

 We'll use Sidekiq to perform asynchronous jobs.
 Each job will have it's own worker class.
-Queues will be stored in redis.
+Queues will be stored in Redis.

 #### Error Handling